Preston Corporation Tramways

 A motorman poses for the cameraman at the controls of Tramcar No 6 at the Ribbleton terminus with a service for Penwortham — photo undated, but probably taken not long before the latter closed in July 1932.
 Photo courtesy of Preston Digital Archive (see link).

-A blow-up of the above photo, revealing the motorman to be Employee No 24.
+An enlargement of the above photograph, revealing the motorman to be Employee No 24.

-A conductor and driver amongst the throng at Fulwood celebrating the last Preston tram on the 15th December 1935 .
+A conductor and a driver amongst the throng at Fulwood celebrating the last Preston tram on the 15th December 1935.
 Photo courtesy of Preston Digital Archive (see link).

 Senior staff

-A blow up of the photo of Tramcar No 16 (mid-to-late Edwardian) showing an Inspector.
-He is wearing an unmarked overcoat, but clearly has his grade — Inspector — on a hat band on his military-style cap.
+An enlargement of the photograph of Tramcar No 16 (mid-to-late Edwardian) showing an Inspector.
+He is wearing an unmarked overcoat, but clearly has his grade — 'Inspector' — on a hat band on his tensioned-crown peaked cap.

 Female staff